Thank you, Dr. Huber.

 photo from Georgia Sheep member Rockin C Farms

 PHOTO: Al Potter from Merciful Hearts Farm shearing a Jacob sheep

 Shearing season is in full swing in the Southeast.
-While some shear in the fall, many Georgia producers shear late winter - early summer.
+While some shear in the fall, many Georgia producers shear late winter - summer.

 The Georgia Sheep Association includes these highly skilled sheep shearers.
 Contact them directly to schedule a shearing appointment:

 Al Potter at Merciful Hearts Farm / Shearing

 Click the link below for other shearers who are known to be skilled and reliable:

 Hair sheep, wool sheep, heritage breeds, commercial breeds, meat, milk, fiber, grazing services...